 Where Did the Name ‘Cezanne’ Come From?

 I’ve now changed my name by Deed Poll, in the hope that eventually, my inner child will take over completely!
-Setting her free has enabled me to write and record over 30 poems, write 3 books (one is the Book of Lyrics to my award-winning poetry collection ‘Seeds of Love‘), painted 11 paintings, and I’m still creating, including building this website, writing my first speech, and developing workshops for my Retreats!
+Setting her free has enabled me to write and record over 30 poems, write two self-help books and a collection of award-winning poetry, paint 11 paintings, and I’m still creating, including building and maintaining this website, writing my first speech (Use Your Subconscious Mind to Create the Life YOU Choose!) and developing workshops!

-Join me on the ‘Nurture Your Inner Child’ Retreat!
+Join me on the ‘Nurture Your Inner Child’ Online Course!

 Would you like me to take you through the same processes I went through to unblock as a writer and artist?
-Then join me for 7 days of work-play in the sun!
-This is essentially a 7-day holiday for both women and men, with 5 days of workshops thrown in (you can do as much or as little as you like!).
-All materials are included, as well as accommodation, daily meals, and 5 days of nurturing your inner child!
-You’ll return home with something you have created, and the tools to keep your creative juices flowing!
-As part of the course, I will also teach Colour Therapy (I healed myself from Seasonal Affective Disorder using the colours in my paintings!)
+Then join me on a journey using the same tools I learned from ‘The Artist’s Way’.
+By the end of the (online) course you’ll have something you created, and the tools to keep your creative juices flowing!
+As part of the course, I will also be teaching Colour Therapy (I healed myself from Seasonal Affective Disorder using the colours in my paintings!)

 Visit my Art page to learn about the Colours & Symbolism in my paintings and to download them to your device so you can benefit from the Colour Therapy in them too!